-- Enable us to help to influence the work of community leaders, residents, organisations, policy makers, public bodies and the private sector to enact social change
+Enable us to help to influence the work of community leaders, residents, organisations, policy makers, public bodies and the private sector to enact social change

 The full report is available on 4 October 2016 but we will be sharing some of our findings in the run up to the publication of the research.
-If you would like to know more about Vital Signs, please contact Jenny Bevan, Grants Manager or Claire Cullens, Director of Development on 01603 623958.
+If you would like to know more about Vital Signs, please contact Jenny Bevan, Grants Manager or Claire Cullens, Chief Executive on 01603 623958.

 You can see examples of reports from other community foundations by clicking here.